harmonydata/harmonydata.github.io/content/en/frequently-asked-questions.md

 ## What threshold should I use for Harmony's similarity scores?
 What counts as a match for the purposes of harmonisation (i.e. generating a crosswalk table)?

 Harmony reports the cosine similarity score multiplied by +1 or -1 which is our correction for negation.
 The raw output of Harmony for *n* questionnaire items is an *n* × *n* matrix of similarity scores, with ones along the diagonal.
+The similarity matrix is also symmetrical about the diagonal since if Item A is 69% similar to Item B, the Item B is naturally 69% similar to Item A.

-Many researchers find this  You are free to choose your own threshold, and we have explored what how a threshold would relate to a correlation in our [validation study published in BMC Psychiatry](/ai-in-mental-health/bmc-psychiatry-paper/).
+You are free to choose your own threshold, and we have explored what how a threshold would relate to a correlation in our [validation study published in BMC Psychiatry](/ai-in-mental-health/bmc-psychiatry-paper/).
 Some users have reported that a threshold of **0.6** applied to the **absolute value of the similarity score from Harmony** works well for questionnaire items that are **in the same language**.
 Please note that for cross-language matches, Harmony's similarity score tends to be a little lower, so you may want to explore this and use a lower threshold if you know that your questionnaire items are in different languages.

 {{< image src="/images/harmony-crosswalks-from-data-harmonisation.png" alt="The relationship between the data harmonisation matrix and crosswalk table in Harmony" >}}